 - Range of motion and the direction of movement of the training exercise must be the same as the competition exercise.

 Force-vector training, therefore, allows coaches to identify training exercises that have greater specificity to the competition movements.
-For example, Contreras et al. states that the since the hip thrust is performed in the anteroposterior force-vector (front to back), then it may have better transference to sports dependent upon horizontal force production (e.g. rugby, sprinting, football), as the horizontal force-vectors are anteroposterior when standing.
+For example, Contreras et al. (2017) (2) state that since the hip thrust is performed in the anteroposterior force vector (front to back), then it may have better transference to sports dependent upon horizontal force production (e.g. rugby, sprinting, football), as the horizontal force-vectors are anteroposterior when standing.
 In contrast, the squat may have a stronger transfer to the vertical jump due to its axial force-vector (top to bottom).

-In two recent studies which examined the impact of force-vector training on athletic performance, both found greater improvements in the horizontal-orientated movements (sprinting and broad jumping) when training exercises were focussed on horizontal force-vectors [3, 4].
-Likewise, greater improvements in the vertical-orientated movements (vertical jump) were observed when the training exercises were focussed on vertical force-vectors [3, 4].
+In two recent studies that examined the impact of force-vector training on athletic performance, both found greater improvements in the horizontal-orientated movements (sprinting and broad jumping) when training exercises were focused on horizontal force-vectors (3, 4).
+Likewise, greater improvements in the vertical-orientated movements (vertical jump) were observed when the training exercises were focused on vertical force-vectors (3, 4).

 Therefore, the ratio of force can be calculated as the net horizontal force divided by the net vertical force.
 For example;

 - Ratio of force = net horizontal force (N) / net vertical force (N)

 - 5 or 50 % = (1500 / 3000)